rluetzner/schafe-sind-bessere-rasenmaeher/content/mindfulness/one-step-at-a-time-3/index.md

 And I kinda feel bad starting yet another book, but maybe that would be the way to go.
 I still haven't read any Terry Pratchett and now feels like a good time to start.

+{{< aside >}}
+Edit:

+For fuck's sake!
+Every single time I forget to mention that I'm doing well with my reduced coffee intake. 😅

+So, yes.
+I'm drinking one or two cups of coffee instead of the four to six cups I used to drink.
+When I'm at the coffee machine in the office, my finger will often hover over the coffee button first, before I willfully move it over to the hot water dispenser button.

+To be quite honest -- I don't feel that much of a difference.

+I'm pretty safe from getting over-caffeinated and jittery, but other than that I haven't noticed sleeping better.
+I'm in a slightly better mood, but with everything else going on, it's not easy to tell if it's related to drinking less coffee or not.

+But I'm proud of what I've achieved and that this is something I stuck with for multiple months now.
+{{</ aside >}}

 ## Meditating

 Yet another way in which I haven't been listening to my body.
 I've had multiple occasions for a few calm minutes, but I've ignored all of them for some mindless phone tapping.